 The update was noted and the Board agreed to continue participating in discussions within the Mid and South Essex Success Regime and STP engagement and consultation programmes, which include stakeholder meetings and meetings of the Essex, Southend and Thurrock Health and Wellbeing Boards.

-19. Item in Focus: Health and Wellbeing Strategy Summary Report and Action Plans for Goal B
+6. Item in Focus - Health and Wellbeing Strategy Goal B 'Healthier Environments'

 The Health and Wellbeing Strategy contains five Strategic Goals.
 The Item in Focus for this meeting was Goal B, which comprises four objectives: